Corruption in Pakistan: Judiciary

 In 2002, in a report titled "Nature and Extent of Corruption in the Public Sector", Transparency International (TI) Pakistan reported that the highest amounts of bribery were spent on people affiliated with the judiciary.
 Later in 2010, TI Pakistan presented a breakdown of the various actors in the judicial system involved in corruption.
 A majority of the participants reported that they, or someone in their household, have been subjected to an act of corruption while interacting with someone from the judiciary.
 When asked of the actors involved, 33.62% people said court employees, 23.73% said public prosecutors, 14.12% said witnesses, 12.43% said judges, 8.19% said opponent lawyer, 4.52% said magistrates and 3.39% mentioned others.

 In a 2011 survey, TI Pakistan identified the judiciary as the most corrupt institution in Pakistan alongside the police.
 Nevertheless, with the proceedings of some high-impact corruption cases against government officials, including the Prime Minister, the Supreme Court demonstrated its positive role in tackling corruption.
 Where the apex court was being hailed for its anti-corruption efforts in 2013, Mehmoodul Hassan, a member of the Sindh Bar Council, alleged that nepotism and corruption were still "rampant" in the lower judiciary, particularly high courts and the lower courts, where people were unlawfully promoted within the judiciary.

+In 2023, the number of unresolved cases before the Supreme Court increased by 7 percent.

+A 2025 IMF report identifies the judiciary as one of the critical bottlenecks behind corruption.
+As of 2025, Pakistan’s legal system was overwhelmed by more than two million pending cases.